Best OLED TV deals: the top deals on five-star sets we've fully reviewed

 65-inch OLED TV deals

-Though its specifications make it look like a modest upgrade on the older C3 and the C5 is soon to arrive, when we reviewed it we found the C4 is one of the best OLEDs you'll find at its price.
+Though its specifications make it look like a modest upgrade on the older C3 and the C5 is now out, thanks to hefty discounts, the C4 is one of the best OLEDs you'll find at its price.
 Take this discount into consideration though, and it's even better value, making it a great option for any buyer looking for a great all rounder.

 Read the full LG C4 review

-The Samsung S95D is the company's best flagship OLED to date and a great example of what Quantum Dots can bring to the top end of the TV market.
+The Samsung S95D is the company's flagship from last year.
+It also remains the best OLED we've tested from Samsung to date and a great example of what Quantum Dots can bring to the top end of the TV market.
 Offering brilliantly bright, and immersive picture quality, this set is well worth considering.

 Read our Samsung S95D review